Dallon Weekes: Solo musical projects

 In September 2010, Weekes posted a free online download of "Skid Row", a song from the film/play Little Shop of Horrors, featuring Brendon Urie of Panic! at the Disco, Matt Glass and Ian Crawford, the touring guitarist of Panic! at the Disco from 2009 to 2012, and former member of such bands as The Cab and Stamps.

 In November 2014, Weekes released a Christmas song titled "Sickly Sweet Holidays", featuring former Brobecks and Falling In Reverse drummer Ryan Seaman, and backing vocals performed by Twenty One Pilots vocalist Tyler Joseph.
 The song initially featured an entire verse by Joseph, but it was excluded due to Joseph's label.

 In October 2015, Weekes started a cover series titled "TWOMINCVRS", where he self-releases covers of "lesser-known" songs, with a length of two minutes or less, through his personal YouTube channel.
 In 2016, Weekes released his second Christmas single titled "Please Don't Jump (It's Christmas)" on November 25, again featuring Seaman performing drums.

 Personal life

 On March 18, 2006, Weekes married his girlfriend of over a year, Breezy Douglas.
-They have two children; daughter, Amelie Olivia Weekes, born June 1, 2008 (named after the 2001 French film Amélie); and son, Knox Oliver Weekes, born June 23, 2010 (Named after Knox Overstreet, a character from the 1989 film Dead Poets Society).
-Weekes is a member of the Church of Jesus Christ of Latter-day Saints.
-He has ADHD and is neurodivergent.
+They have two children.
+As of 2021, Weekes is a member of the Church of Jesus Christ of Latter-day Saints.
+He has ADHD and autism.